 Welcome to the lab!

-Cancer is a group of diseases that is driven by genetic alterations, so called DNA mutations, which accumulate in our cells throughout our entire life.
+Cancer is a group of diseases that is driven by genetic alterations which accumulate in our cells throughout our entire lifetime.
 Over the past two decades, researchers have compiled a comprehensive catalogue of all the mutations that can be found in human cancers.
-This tremendous effort revealed, that out of the more than twenty-thousand total human genes, only a few hundred are mutated in cancer.
+This tremendous effort revealed, that out of the more than twenty-thousand total human genes, only a few hundred are recurrently mutated in cancer.
 The major challenge that lies ahead of us now, is to make functional sense of the identified mutations.
-This is where the recently discovered CRISPR system comes in.
-This game-changing biotechnology allows us to reversely engineer any cancer mutation into the genes of cultured human cells, in order to study the mutation’s functional impact in-vitro.
-In our lab we develop precision genome engineering approaches to translate genetic information into novel therapeutic strategies that will ultimately benefit patients that suffer from cancer.
+This is where we come in.
+We develop and implement cutting-edge CRISPR genome engineering technologies to reversely engineer cancer mutations into the genes of cultured human cells, in order to study their functional impact on tumor development in-vitro.
+In our lab we combine CRISPR technologies and computational approaches to translate genetic information into novel therapeutic strategies which will ultimately benefit patients that suffer from cancer.